elastic/elastic-serverless-forwarder/docs/README-AWS.md

 The arn of the trigger input according to the type.
 Multiple input entries can have different unique ids with the same type.

 `inputs.[].outputs`:
-A list of outputs (ie: forwarding targets) for the Elastic Forwarder for Serverless Lambda.
+A list of outputs (ie: forwarding targets) for the Elastic Serverless Forwarder Lambda.
 Only one output per type can be defined

 `inputs.[].outputs.[].type`:
 The type of the forwarding target output (currently only `elasticsearch` supported)